mietek/pol/README.md

 Each user has a position in the ready table to identify his status.
 The computer examines this table to decide what to do next.
 You may want to add to the ready table entries not associated with users, but representing tasks that must be performed by the computer.

 For example, if you have to poll phone lines to acquire input, you want to perform these polls asynchronously with whatever other work you're doing.
-Since interrupt routines are best kept small, the task of translating character sets, checking parity, distributing messages, ets. should be performed at lower priority.
+Since interrupt routines are best kept small, the task of translating character sets, checking parity, distributing messages, etc. should be performed at lower priority.
 This is easy to do with an entry in the ready table.
 The interrupt routine sets a message routine "ready" and the computer will process it when possible.

 Each such independent activity should have a ready table entry and a (perhaps) small dictionary in which to store its parameters; return address, register contents, etc. in the same format as a user activity.
-In fact these activities are competely equivalent to users, except that they don't process users.
+In fact these activities are completely equivalent to users, except that they don't process users.
 This is significant, for it means they never generate error messages, they must handle their own errors, somehow.

 If you haven't already noticed, we're now talking about operating systems.
 I don't have much more to say on the subject, but there are other asynchronous activities you might want: